 In my opinion - it "could" be a basis for a lawsuit, but it really depends on the other circumstances.
-Your inquiry doesn't indicate the AMOUNT of grass clippings or HOW the grass clippings caused the accident/injury, and without this information, I don't think a definitive answer can be given.
-The...Read more »
+Your inquiry doesn't indicate the AMOUNT of grass clippings or HOW the grass clippings caused the accident/injury, and without this information, I don't think a definitive...Read more »

 A passenger is now suing me for negligence.
 Soon after the accident I took the grandson off my insurance (Liberty Mutual).
 Shortly after that, I changed insurance companies and dropped both my automobile and umbrella coverage.
 Since the both policies were in force at the time of the accident, is...
 Read more »

 If I understand you correctly, at the time of the accident, you had a Liberty Mutual auto policy and a Liberty Mutual umbrella policy and your grandson was covered under the auto policy.
-If that's the case, then Liberty Mutual should cover you in the suit, assuming that they were timely notified of...Read more »
+If that's the case, then Liberty Mutual should cover you in the suit, assuming that they were timely...Read more »

 Probably not.
 If you read this provision (also known as the Bill of Rights for Mental Health Patients), it does not appear to contain any mandatory language.
-It is merely a RECOMMENDATION from Congress to the states of what the states "SHOULD" do to provide for rights and treatment of mental health...Read more »
+It is merely a RECOMMENDATION from Congress to the states of what the states "SHOULD" do to provide for rights and treatment of...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.